Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 And this is not what the Democrat Party at large wants either.

-You know, they they just should they they they're envious of where the Republican Party is or they they they wish they had this thing wrapped up now so they can start attacking McCain because they've got the money and he doesn't.
+They wish they had this thing wrapped up now so they could start attacking McCain because they've got the money and he doesn't.

-Well, it it's exactly it this is a if you recall what, six months or a year ago, this was supposed to be hers to lose, right?
+Well, it's exactly, if you recall, what, six months or a year ago, this was supposed to be hers to lose, right?

-I mean, she she was supposed to have no no problems with the inevitable, yeah.
+I mean, she was supposed to have no problems with this.

 It was a coronation, and now she finds herself in a position where she's bungled it to the point that she's in a fight for her life.